-Here’s a picture of Pang’s book and another photo of John and Paul taken that day with Keith Moon in between them.
-That photo was part of a collection of Moon’s memorabilia auctioned off in 2000..
+Here’s another great photo of John and Paul taken that day with The Who’s Keith Moon in between them.
+The photo was part of a collection of Moon’s memorabilia auctioned off in 2000.

 Pang answered some questions about the meeting…